devlemire/categorizer/README.md

 ### Summary

-In this step we will..
+In this step we will dynamically `render` the labels of the active chart using a `map`.
+We'll then create a class method that will handle updating the values in the `data` array on state.

 ### Instructions